skmin-lab/unixmd/docs/source/install.rst

 -  Cython https://cython.org

-If you don't have Numpy or Cython, you can install either of them using :code:`pip` command.
+If you don't have Numpy or Cython, you can install those using :code:`pip` command.

 .. code-block:: bash